 Something that each kid will need (especially in 2020) is their own lunch box.

 With a lunch box, there is a lot of factors to consider with your kids.
 For one, is it functional?
 Will it keep their food at a healthy temperature?

 Another thing to consider is if they will actually use it or not.
-My daughter, for example, doesn’t like anything that makes her stand out so I already know that a sparkly rainbow lunch box won’t be used.
+My daughter, for example, doesn’t like anything that makes her stand out, so I already know that my daughter won’t use a sparkly rainbow lunch box.

 At Costco, the lunch boxes are limited this year- at least as far as I could tell.
-They had a great deal on a Titan lunch box where you got 2 Titan Deep Freeze 2-pack Expandable Ice Pack with 2 Ice Walls for 27.99.
+However, they had a great deal on a Titan lunch box where you got 2 Titan Deep Freeze 2-pack Expandable Ice Pack with 2 Ice Walls for 27.99.
 This is a great deal!
-You can get your lunch boxes for 13.99 and cross it off your list.
+So you can get your lunch boxes for 13.99 and cross them off your list.

-In my opinion- Target clearly wins in this area.
-From adorable animals to Disney characters to trendy designs for your teens.
-You will find the lunch box that you are looking for for about the same price as Costco.
+In my opinion- Target clearly wins in this area, from adorable animals to Disney characters to trendy designs for your teens.
+You will find the lunch box that you are looking for about the same price as Costco.

 Ah yes- the most iconic, classic school accessory!
-Of course your kids will need these for several subjects.
+But, of course, your kids will need these for several subjects.

 At Target, a packet of 5 composition notebooks is $3.99- making it out to be 80 ¢ a notebook.

-That is quite the difference in price!
+That is quite the price difference!
 Target wins this round by a landslide and saving you over $1.36 per notebook.
 When we are buying for several kids, this savings can be huge!